Can I visit the Cathedral?

 Yes, hand sanitiser is available at the entrance and at regular intervals within the building.

 Will I be able to light a candle?

 You may light a candle within the New Cathedral.
-The candle-stand is pre-populated with candles and there are disposable tapers to use to avoid the need to handle anything unsafely.
-You can also light a candle online on our virtual prayer wall – please click here.
+The candle-stands are pre-populated with candles and there are disposable tapers to use to avoid the need to handle anything unsafely.

 Can I take photos?